EVENTS AND SIGNAGE

 AmSty Trade Show Signs (2024)

 AmSty, makers of polystyrene, needed some eye-catching pieces for their booth at the plastics trade show in Orlando.
-We designed and built a large kinetic art piece that represents the chemical formula for polystyrene and made a logo sign.
+Elias Events asked us to design and build a large kinetic art piece that represents the chemical formula for polystyrene and made a logo sign.
 This project involved laser cutting, CNC routing, 3D printing, woodworking and painting, not to mention a whole lot of problem solving.

 The items were packaged and brought to Orlando as a checked bag when J.D. traveled to install.
 He also traveled back a week later to dissembled and ship back to Houston.
 He then permanently installed the kinetic piece at AmSty's Houston area offices.